nkarasch/ColorPickerExtra/README.md

   * **AdvancedColorPicker** - the common style canvas for choosing exact colors via sliders or hex values
   * **ColorPicker** - the two above combined for swapping in between
   * **PortableColorPicker** - a toggle button that launches a popup containing ColorPicker with custom properties for displaying the current state via background, border, text, or shapes
-* All of the public controls also feature an optional 'empty' mode for uses cases when the user may be allowed to not have a selected color
+* Each of the four main public controls also feature an optional __empty__ mode for uses cases when the user may be allowed to not have a selected color
 * There are two templates included
-  * Default is a more curvature using the layout from PixiEditor with the circular hue slider and some curved edges
+  * Default with __UseRectangularStyle__ false is a more curvature layout from PixiEditor with the circular hue slider and some curved edges
-  * 'UseRectangularStyle' set to true uses one with a vertical hue slider without curved edges
+  * __UseRectangularStyle__ set to true uses one with a vertical hue slider without curved edges

 ![header](https://user-images.githubusercontent.com/1914281/205272101-a9ae038d-fe9a-4767-a923-2d77fbb90313.png)
 ![header2](https://user-images.githubusercontent.com/1914281/205276053-2a72475c-33bd-41d4-af5b-525d5d58844e.png)

-### Control Heirarchy
+# Control Heirarchy
 * **PortableColorPicker**
   * **ColorPicker**
     * **StandardColorPicker**